 East Asian Policy Association

-East Asian Policy Association (EAPA) aims to create a platform engaging McCourt students in discussions related to East Asian policies and political issues.
-We also strive to provide career development opportunities for students pursuing a career in East Asian policies.
+East Asian Policy Association (EAPA) aims to create a platform engaging McCourt students in discussions related to East Asian policies and political issues, and providing career development opportunities for students pursuing a career in East Asian policy fields.

 South Asian Policy and Research Initiative